humblyarrogant/blog/content/post/2018-09-10-is-it-harming-your-company-product-team.md

 # How to Spot Issues with your Product Team

-One of the major things that is generally quite common with poor performing product teams is missing deadlines.
-Missing deadlines either means something massively went wrong and it's a one-off or if it's happening constantly there is something wrong with the planning.
+One of the major things that are generally quite common with poor performing product teams is missing deadlines.
+Missing deadlines either means something massively went wrong and it's a one-off or if it's constantly happening there is something wrong with the planning.

 Another thing to look at is how long it takes for a ticket to go from being created to being done.
 In a large company, you can expect lots of tickets to take a month or so before hitting the development queue.
 If you're a small business, for the most part, it should take a week or so for the ticket to hit the development queue.
 A massive sign that there is something wrong with the prioritization is if quick-win tickets, those that are extremely easy to do - will take 1-4 hours or not being done extremely quickly.
 These are called quick-wins because for very little effort you have a ticket request done.
 If the ticket can deliver massive business value such as doubling or tripling your lead generation and it's not done extremely quickly you have a serious problem with your Product department.

+Looking at the tickets that have been created is often a massive clue to the effectiveness of your product team.
+If you look at the backlog or the area that is designated for developers to pick up work when they run out.
+If there is no backlog that developers can use to pick tickets up for you could end up with the case of developers sitting around with no work because there isn't a Product Manager around to give them a ticket.
+Another issue with the tickets you should look at is the amount of information in the tickets.
+If the tickets are blank, there is a massive issue, how is anyone able to work on a ticket that is blank.
+How is the ticket meant to swap hands?
+It can't be done easily since the information for that task is in someone's head.
+That means everyone is dependant on that person.

+## Troubling signs

+* Constantly missing deadlines they set
+* Tickets taking long periods of time to be done, especially trivial tickets.
+* No backlog or a backlog that is not groomed.
+* Empty tickets

 # Conclusion